FaroukIbrahim-FII/reading-notes-1/Code-201/Read02.md

 * Adjacent Sibling >> h1+p { ..... }
 * General Sibling >> h1~p { ..... }

 ## An external stylesheet is a standalone . css file that is linked from a web page.
-The advantage of external stylesheets is that it can be created once and the rules applied to multiple web pages.
+The advantage of external stylesheets is that it can be created once and the rules applied to multiple web pages

-# JAVASCRIPT :
+# JAVASCRIPT

 * script : is a series of instructions that a computer can follow one-by-one.